3D Multiple Object Tracking on Autonomous Driving: A Literature Review: 3D multi-object tracking approaches

-JRMOT~\cite{54} is the first application of the new JRDB dataset on 3D MOT.
-It integrates information from images and 3D point clouds to achieve real-time, state-of-the-art tracking performance.
-The system is built with neural networks for re-identification, 2D and 3D detection, and tracking description, combined into a joint probabilistic data association framework within a multi-modal recursive Kalman architecture.
-Another important point is its release of a large-scale 2D+3D JRDB benchmark dataset.
-Tests have shown that the system can track multiple pedestrians quickly and reliably.
-To address the problem of tracking without considering feature interactions between objects detected in different frames, Relation3DMOT~\cite{55} first employs a joint feature extractor to fuse 2D and 3D appearance features obtained from 2D images and 3D point clouds, respectively.
-A new convolution operation, RelationConv, is then proposed to better exploit the correlation between each pair of objects in adjacent frames and to learn a deep affinity matrix for further data correlation.
-SDVTracker~\cite{56} is also a notable paper.
-Due to the high computational efficiency, many traditional autonomous driving systems use Kalman filters for multi-object tracking, which often rely on hand-designed correlations.
-However, such methods are less suitable for dense scenarios and multi-sensor modes, often leading to underestimation of state and thus inaccurate predictions.
-The authors, therefore, propose a practical lightweight tracking system, SDVTracker, which uses deep learning models for correlation and state estimation, combined with interactive multi-model (IMM) filters.
-The proposed tracking approach is fast, robust, and generalizable across multiple sensor modalities and different VRU classes.
-Experiments show that the system performs significantly better than hand-designed methods on urban driving datasets, while the CPU runs in less than 2.5ms in scenarios with 100 actors, making it suitable for autonomous driving applications where low latency and high accuracy are critical.
-JointMOT~\cite{57} presents an efficient multi-modal MOT framework with an online joint detection and tracking scheme and robust data correlation for autonomous driving.
-The work designs an end-to-end deep neural network for joint object detection and association using 2D and 3D data; a powerful affinity calculation module for computing appearance and motion affinities for occlusion perception in 3D space; and a comprehensive data association module for jointly optimizing detection confidence, affinity, and start-end probabilities.
-Experimental results on the KITTI tracking benchmark show that the proposed method excels in terms of tracking accuracy and processing speed.
-3DGNNCEMA~\cite{58} stands out for its exploration of the relatively rare offline 3D MOT.
-It proposes Batch3DMOT, which follows the paradigm of tracking by detection and represents real-world scenes as directed, acyclic, and category-discontinuous tracking graphs.
-It proposes a multi-modal graph neural network that uses a cross-edge attention mechanism to mitigate modal intermittency, which translates into sparsity in the graph domain.
-Attention-weighted convolution on k-NN neighborhoods over frames is also proposed as a suitable means to allow information exchange between disconnected graph components.
-Extensive experiments have shown that this approach yields an overall improvement of 3.3\% in the AMOTA score of nuScenes and further enhances false positive filtering.
 PolarMOT~\cite{59} encodes 3D detection as nodes in a graph, where spatial and temporal pairing relationships between objects are encoded via local polar coordinates of graph edges.
 This representation makes the geometric relationships independent of global transformations and smooth trajectory changes, especially under non-global motion.
 This allows the graph neural network to learn to encode temporal and spatial interactions efficiently and to make full use of contextual and motion cues to obtain the final scene interpretation by associating data with edge classification.
 In addition to superior performance, PolarMOT has significant generality across locations (Boston, Singapore, Karlsruhe) and datasets (nuScenes and KITTI).
 CAMO-MOT~\cite{60} is a fairly new study proposing a new multi-modal 3D MOT framework based on appearance-motion optimization CAMO-MOT. which efficiently achieves stable tracking by fusing camera and Lidar information.
 A motion cost matrix based on confidence scores is also proposed to improve localization and object prediction accuracy in 3D space and to eliminate false detection.
 The study is the first attempt to introduce multi-category loss to enable multi-object tracking in multi-category scenarios.
 In addition, it achieves the lowest IDS among all algorithms in the KITTI test set and the top ten algorithms in the nuScenes test set, demonstrating its excellent safety and stability.